 We’ve put together a comprehensive list of the 26 best gift ideas for weather enthusiasts both young and old.
 Don’t buy a cheesy mug or personalized shirt—buy a thoughtful and cool weather gift this holiday season.

-The Ambient Weather WS-2902A is currently our favorite home weather station and it's our top pick among weather gifts for enthusiasts.
+The Ambient Weather WS-2902C is currently our favorite home weather station and it's our top pick among weather gifts for enthusiasts.
 It’s packed with a complete range of instruments to measure weather conditions at home.
 Also included is comprehensive smart home support (IFTTT, Alexa, Google Home) and user-friendly WiFi connectivity.
-For the price, this is currently the best value weather station on the market.
-The WS-2902A is sure to make any amateur weather enthusiast or professional meteorologist very happy this holiday season.
+For the price, this is currently the best weather station on the market.
+The WS-2902C is sure to make any amateur weather enthusiast or professional meteorologist very happy this holiday season.

 3. Midland WR400 Desktop Weather Radio

 Another weather gift to consider (if the weather geek in your life doesn’t own one already) is a weather radio.
-We’ve reviewed the Midland WR400 and can say with certainty that it is one of the top models available on the market.
+We’ve reviewed the Midland WR400 and can say with certainty that it is one of the best weather radio models available.
 With SAME code support to give you both an audible and visual notification of current weather warnings, these devices are a must-have in severe weather-prone areas.

 4. Midland ER310 Emergency Crank Weather Radio